yafraorg/yafra/org.yafra.sysadm/README-DISTRIBUTION.txt

 http://www.yafra.org/
 https://github.com/yafraorg/yafra/   GET YOUR LOGIN AND FORK ME NOW!

-Version 1.0-B1
+Version 1.0.0 (Black Kite)

-Beta 1

 * Before you start:
 you find up to date information on: https://github.com/yafraorg/yafra/wiki

 install the following components on your local PC
-- java runtime edition 6.x
+- java runtime edition 7.x
-- apache tomee webprofile 1.0.0 into /work or c:\work
+- apache tomee webprofile 1.5.1 into /work or c:\work
-- apache cxf 2.6.1 into /work or c:\work
+- apache cxf 2.6.4 into /work or c:\work
 - apache cayenne 3.0.2 into /work or c:\work
 follow the installation guides on those products to get them running (except cayenne, see later).
 Make sure they are installed correctly and are running before you continue.